-Te Kawa Maiorooro Te Pūkenga Educational Regulatory Framework

 Te Kawa Maiorooro Te Pūkenga Educational Regulatory Framework (effective 1 January 2023)

-As part of transitioning to a single network of vocational education, Te Pūkenga has developed Te Kawa Maiorooro, Te Pūkenga educational regulatory framework.
-Te Kawa Maiorooro is effective as of 1 January 2023, covers regulations that affect learners, like enrolment, assessment, complaints and graduation.
-Te Kawa Maiorooro has not yet replaced all of the policies and procedures of each of the former ITPs/ITOs that are part of Te Pūkenga, so where something is not covered by Te Kawa Maiorooro, the individual former ITP/ITOs policies and procedures still apply.
+As part of transitioning to a single network of vocational education, Te Pūkenga has developed Te Kawa Maiorooro, the national educational regulatory framework.
+Te Kawa Maiorooro covers regulations that affect learners, like enrolment, assessment, complaints and graduation.
+Te Kawa Maiorooro has not yet replaced all of the policies and procedures of each of the former Polytechnics and Training Organisations that are now part of Te Pūkenga, so where something is not covered by Te Kawa Maiorooro, the individual local policies and procedures still apply.
 If you have any questions, contact [email protected].